Rank functions and invariants of delta-matroids: Introduction

 Following a tradition in matroid theory (see, e.g., \cite{Mason}), and inspired by the ultra log-concavity of $R_M(u, 0)$ \cites{ALGV,BH}, we make three log-concavity conjectures for $U_D(u, 0)$.
 These conjectures state the sequence of the number of independent sets of a delta-matroid of a given size satisfies log-concavity properties. \begin{conjecture} Let $D$ be a delta-matroid on $[n, \overline{n}]$, and let $U_D(u, 0) = a_n + a_{n-1}u + \dotsb + a_0 u^n$.
 Then, for any $k \in \{1, \dotsc, n-1\}$, \begin{enumerate} \item $a_k^2 \ge \frac{n-k+1}{n-k} a_{k+1}a_{k-1}$, \item $a_k^2 \ge \frac{2n - k + 1}{2n-k}\frac{k+1}{k} a_{k+1}a_{k-1}$, and \item $a_k^2 \ge \frac{n - k + 1}{n-k}\frac{k+1}{k} a_{k+1}a_{k-1}$. \end{enumerate} \end{conjecture}

 Conjecture~\ref{conj:logconc}(1) follows from \cite[Conjecture 1.5]{EFLS}, and it is proven in \cite[Theorem B]{EFLS} when $D$ has an \emph{enveloping matroid} (see Definition~\ref{def:env}).
 This is a technical condition which is satisfied by many commonly occurring delta-matroids, including all realizable delta-matroids and delta-matroids arising from matroids (although not all delta-matroids, see \cite[Section 4]{BouShelter} and \cite[Example 6.11]{EFLS}).
 The proof uses algebro-geometric methods.
 Here we prove a special case of Conjecture~\ref{conj:logconc}(2).
+Note that Conjecture~\ref{conj:logconc}(1) and Conjecture~\ref{conj:logconc}(2) are incomparable, and both are implied by Conjecture~\ref{conj:logconc}(3).
+Equality is attained in Conjecture~\ref{conj:logconc}(3) if $D$ has a unique feasible set or if all admissible sets are independent.

 \begin{theorem} Let $D$ be a delta-matroid on $[n, \overline{n}]$ which has an enveloping matroid.
 Let $U_D(u, 0) = a_n + a_{n-1}u + \dotsb + a_0 u^n$.
 Then, for any $k \in \{1, \dotsc, n-1\}$, $a_k^2 \ge \frac{2n - k + 1}{2n-k}\frac{k+1}{k} a_{k+1}a_{k-1}$, i.e., Conjecture~\ref{conj:logconc}(2) holds. \end{theorem} Our argument uses the theory of Lorentzian polynomials \cite{BH}.
 We strengthen Theorem~\ref{theorem:logconc} by proving that a generating function for the independent sets of $D$ is Lorentzian (Theorem~\ref{thm:lor}), which implies the desired log-concavity statement.
 We deduce that this generating function is Lorentzian from the fact that the Potts model partition function of an enveloping matroid is Lorentzian \cite[Theorem 4.10]{BH}.